 Supervise your child around water

 The most important preventive tactic is to supervise your child around water at all times.
-This means actively watching them, keeping them within arms reach and not just glancing up every now and then.
+This means actively watching them, keeping them within arm’s reach and not just glancing up every now and then.
 Don’t assume they will splash and yell for help if they get into trouble.
-Children can drown quietly in less than a minute.
+Twenty seconds is all it takes for a toddler to drown.

 Learn to swim